 A medical practitioner must do their best to ensure that a person's choice to access assisted dying is made of their own free will.
 The End of Life Choice Act 2019 contains several provisions that seek to ensure this.
 This includes requiring that the medical practitioner:

 - periodically discusses the choice with the person, and ensures that they understand their other options for end of life care

 - talks with other health practitioners who are in regular contact with the person, and with members of the person's family/whānau with the person's permission

 - ensures that the person knows they can change their mind at any time.

 If the medical practitioner suspects a person is being pressured about their decision, they must stop the process.

-A health practitioner does not have to assist a person with assisted dying if they have a conscientious objection.
+Health practitioners, such as doctors and nurses, do not have to assist a person with assisted dying if the practitioner has a conscientious objection.

 The process of assisted dying

 The process begins with an initial request from the person to their medical practitioner.